Baby Rules Guide

 Infants under 6 months have more flexibility around eye openness — slightly closed eyes may be accepted.
 But the photo still needs to show the face clearly and represent the child accurately.

 The closer the image looks to a standard passport photo, the lower the risk of problems later.
-A centered face, white background, and even lighting are still the core requirements.
+A centered face, white background, and even lighting are still the core infant passport photo requirements.

 Best approach for parents